-Call business meeting to order - 7:00 p.m. by President Simon

-Pledge of Allegiance - Led by President Simon

-Roll Call - All Present
+- 1. Call business meeting to order 7:00 p.m.
+President Graves. - 2.
+Pledge of Allegiance Led by President Graves. - 3.
+Roll Call All present with the exception of Vice-President Mayer and Director Steele.

 B. PUBLIC COMMENTS (Individual Public Comments will be limited to a 3-minute time limit) None